 - She actually doesn't even have a middle name.
 She added the "K" (after her grandmother Kathleen) when Bloomsbury asked her to use her initials, thinking that boys would be wary of reading a book from a woman writer.

 - Played even more straight with The Cuckoo's Calling which she published as "Robert Galbraith"

-  - Writers Cannot Do Math: As she admits.
-Mostly its dating inconsistencies which make it hard for fans to construct a timeline of the series.
-The number of students in Hogwarts is also a point of contention.
-As are the House points added up at the end of each schoolyear.
+- Writers Cannot Do Math: As Rowling admits.
+Mostly it takes the form of dating inconsistencies which make it hard for fans to construct a timeline of the series.
+The number of students in Hogwarts is also a point of contention, as are the House points added up at the end of each school year.